-Our Company has adopted a severance policy for executive officers.
+Our Company has adopted a severance plan for our senior leadership team.
 For further detail, see the discussion in "Compensation Discussion and Analysis-Post-Employment Compensation-Severance" and "Potential Payments Upon Termination or Change of Control-Change-in-Control Severance".
-A severance policy enables us to attract and retain top candidates for our executive positions and enables us to have good relations with those executives.
+A severance plan enables us to attract and retain top candidates for positions on our senior leadership team and enables us to have good relations with those executives.